1homas/ISE_with_Meraki_in_AWS/README.md

     ansible-playbook ise.configuration.yaml
     ```

-8. When you are finished playing with it, you may terminate the instances:
+8. When you are done, terminate the instances and delete all resources to prevent surprise AWS bills:

     ```bash
     ansible-playbook ise_in_aws.terminate.yaml